INTRODUCTION

 EATING SLOWLY AND CHEWING THOROUGHLY

 Eating too quickly can lead to poor digestion and overconsumption.
 Slowing down allows the brain to register fullness, reducing the likelihood of overeating.
 Chewing food thoroughly breaks it down more effectively, aiding digestion and nutrient absorption.
 Taking small bites, putting down utensils between mouthfuls and focusing on textures and flavours encourages a more enjoyable and satisfying eating experience.
-Individuals who eat slower often feel fuller with less food, which can help with weight management and digestive health.
+Individuals who eat more slowly often feel fuller with less food, which can help with weight management and digestive health.

 ELIMINATING DISTRACTIONS DURING MEALS

 Modern technology often turns mealtime into a distracted activity.
 Watching TV, scrolling through social media or working while eating leads to mindless consumption and reduced satisfaction.
 Removing distractions helps individuals focus on their meals, improving portion control and digestion.
-Eating in a calm, designated space and paying attention to each bite enhances the overall dining experience, making meals more fulfilling and enjoyable.
+Eating in a calm and designated space and paying attention to each bite enhances the overall dining experience, making meals more fulfilling and enjoyable.
 Being fully present at mealtime also encourages healthier food choices and reduces emotional eating patterns.

 CHOOSING NUTRIENT-DENSE AND WHOLE FOODS